blowb/blowb-doc/setup-host/index.rst

 ======================

 In this chapter, we will set up the host system, which is the server system which we will build all the service.
-You are assumed to use RHEL/CentOS 7.x (7.1 or later) throughout the whole document.
+You are assumed to use RHEL/CentOS 7.x (7.1 or later) throughout the whole chapter, but it's also possible to set up the host system with other GNU/Linux distributions (see :doc:`others` for details).

 .. toctree::
    :caption: Table of Contents